Trump loses attempt to block congressional tax returns - ExBulletin

 The ruling also revealed that the House panel and its chairman, Richard Neal, had the discretion to release Trump’s tax returns.

-“It may not be fair or wise to release the reports, but it is the president’s right to do so,” McFadden wrote in an opinion accompanying his ruling.
-“Congress has granted him this extraordinary power, and the Courts are reluctant to second guess the motives of Congress or duly promulgated statutes.
+“It may not be fair or wise to release the reports, but it is the president’s right to do so,” McFadden wrote in a notice accompanying his ruling.
+“Congress has granted him this extraordinary power, and the courts are reluctant to guess at the motives of Congress or the statutes duly promulgated.”

 The Justice Department under the Trump administration had defended then-Treasury Secretary Steven Mnuchin’s decision to withhold tax returns.
 Mnuchin argued he could withhold the documents because he concluded they were wanted by Democrats for partisan reasons.

 In July, the Justice Department issued a legal opinion concluding that the Treasury Department must provide the committee with tax returns.
-The memo stated that Neal had cited sufficient grounds to request tax information from former presidents and, by federal law, the Treasury must provide the information to the committee.
+The memo said Neal had “given sufficient reasons to request the former president’s tax information” and, under federal law, “the Treasury must provide the information to the committee.”

 Manhattan District Attorney Cyrus Vance Jr. has previously obtained copies of Trump’s personal and business tax records as part of a criminal investigation.
 Trump tried to prevent his accountants from handing over the documents, taking the case to the Supreme Court.
 The judges rejected Trump’s argument that he had broad immunity as president.